 “Could you eradicate COVID without vaccinating children?
 I think it would be really hard until we vaccinate kids,” says Dr. Kawsar Talaat, an assistant professor in the department of international health at Johns Hopkins Bloomberg School of Public Health, whose research focuses on early-stage vaccine trials.

-As of April 8, more than 3.5 million children in the U.S. have tested positive for COVID-19 since the onset of the pandemic, representing 13.5% of all of the nation’s diagnosed infections, according to the latest report from the American Academy of Pediatrics and the Children’s Hospital Association.
+As of May 6, nearly 3.9 million children in the U.S. have tested positive for COVID-19 since the onset of the pandemic, representing 14% of all of the nation’s diagnosed infections, according to the latest report from the American Academy of Pediatrics and the Children’s Hospital Association.

 While researchers are closely watching the behavior of new COVID-19 variants in children, so far the coronavirus has posed the greatest threat to adults.
 Until recently, the drug makers’ main focus has been developing COVID-19 vaccines for adults, but that’s changing as several COVID-19 vaccine trials for children are underway.

-Children have made up less than 300 of more than 560,000 COVID-19 deaths in the U.S., according to the AAP report.
+Among the states, children have made up between 0 to 0.21% of more than 584,000 COVID-19 deaths in the U.S., according to the AAP report.
 Between 0.1% and 1.9% of all child COVID-19 cases in the U.S. resulted in hospitalization.
 (Hospitalization rates in adults vary by age.
-Adults older than 65 have had the highest rates of hospitalizations from COVID, ranging from a high of 70 per 100,000 people to less than 20 per 100,000 in April, according to the Centers for Disease Control and Prevention.)
+Adults older than 65 have had the highest rates of hospitalizations from COVID, dropping from a weekly rate of 70 per 100,000 people in January to about 11 per 100,000 in May, according to the Centers for Disease Control and Prevention.)

 Because COVID-19 does not pose as great a risk to children based on available data so far, the potential benefits of a vaccine have to far outweigh its potential risks, such as severe reactions.